-If you want to know how much of the variation in beetle damage was attributable to the farm at which the damage took place, FARM would be random.
+If you want to know how much of the variation in beetle damage you can attribute to the farm at which the damage took place, FARM would be random.

 There is nothing about comparing these specific fields that is of interest to the researcher.
 Rather, the researcher wants to generalize the results of this experiment to all fields, so FIELD is random.

-- Any interaction with a random factor is also random.
+4. Any interaction with a random factor is also random.

 How the factors of a model are specified can have great influence on the results of the analysis and on the conclusions drawn.